-Cisco's Small Business, Aironet and Meraki families of APs allow businesses to integrate wired and wireless networks to deliver the accessibility, density, performance, security compliance and ease of management required to support practically any environment.
-Cisco's APs range from bare bones, single-band 802.11b/g/n units with data rates of 300 Mb designed for very small companies or home offices to dual-radio 802.11a/b/g/n/ac APs suitable for supporting 200 or more wireless clients per AP and delivering throughput of up to 1.9 Gigabits per second.
-Cisco's current selection of APs can be combined or clustered to provide the scale to support wireless networks crowded with clients and with high usage rates of video-intense application software.
+Cisco's Small Business, Aironet, Meraki and Catalyst lines of wireless access points enable organizations to converge wired/wireless infrastructure to provide the accessibility, density, throughput, security and ease of management required for virtually any environment.
+These access points start at bare bones, single-radio 802.11b/g/n devices with data rates of 300 Mbps for small companies or home offices to 802.11ax (Wi-Fi 6) access points capable of handling hundreds of clients on each access point and delivering data rates in excess of 5 Gigabits per second.
+Cisco's latest line of wireless access points can be combined or clustered to deliver the capacity to support environments crowded with clients and with a high incidence of HD video application software.

-Small Business Series of APs
+Cisco Small Business 100, 300 and 500 Series of APs

-The Cisco WAP561 Wireless-N Selectable Band AP features a 10/100/1000 Ethernet LAN interface and dual concurrent radios (2.4 and 5.0 GHz) that deliver 450 Mbps performance for each radio, can handle 64 devices for each radio, and allow up to 16 wireless access points per cluster.
-The Cisco WAP551 is similar to the WAP 561 but features a single radio selectable band (2.4 or 5.0 GHz).
-The Cisco Small Business WAP571 and WAP571E (a weather-proof outside model) are dual-band 802.11ac Wave 1 wireless access points that feature two Gb Ethernet LAN interfaces with link aggregation (LAG), and up to 1.9 Gbps performance with 1300 Mbps on 802.11ac and 600 Mbps over 11n.
-Both devices can handle 32 active WAN clients per radio and 16 access points per cluster.
+The Cisco WAP561 Wireless-N Selectable Band AP includes one 10/100/1000 Ethernet port and dual radios that offer 450 Mbps throughput per radio, can handle 64 devices per radio, and allow 16 wireless access points for each cluster.
+The Cisco WAP551 is like Cisco's WAP 561 but features a single radio selectable band.
+Cisco's WAP571 and WAP571E (the weather-proof outside version) are dual-radio 802.11ac Wave 1 wireless access points that feature 2 x GE interfaces with link aggregation (LAG), and up to 1.9 Gbps throughput with 1300 Mbps over 802.11ac and 600 Mbps over 11n.
+Both devices can handle 32 clients per radio and 16 wireless access points per cluster.

-Cisco's Aironet Line of Wireless Access Points
+The Aironet Family of Wireless Access Points